atomicals-community/atomicals-guide/arc20-tokens/README.md

 # ARC20 Tokens

 The Atomicals Protocol solves the long standing problem of how to represent arbitrary fungible token assets on the Bitcoin blockchain.
 The ARC-20 fungible token standard finally brings colored coins to Bitcoin and uses each Satoshi to represent ownership units of deployed tokens.
-This means that every unit of the token is backed by 1 Satoshi forever.  _It acts as a kind of "digital gold content" that underpins the value of the token._  It also means every token can never go below 1 Satoshi in value, by definition.&#x20;
+This means that every unit of the token is backed by 1 Satoshi forever.  _It acts as a kind of "digital gold content" that underpins the value of the token._  It also means every token can never go below 1 Satoshi in value, by definition.

 ARC-20 uses the native Satoshi unit to represent each token, and they can be split and combined just like regular Bitcoins.
 ARC-20 tokens can be minted by anyone, and transferred to any Bitcoin address type, and works with wallets that support UTXO selection such as Sparrow Wallet [(external link)](https://www.sparrowwallet.com/).
 There are two modes of deployment: direct and decentralized.
 Learn more below about the different ways the ARC-20 can be minted and their benefits.